 You do not have to go through this journey alone.
-Lean on your closest friends, look for local support groups, and find a divorce attorney you can trust.
+Lean on your closest friends, look for local support groups, and find an attorney you can trust.

-5 Steps to Take to Prepare for Divorce
+5 Steps To Take When Preparing for Divorce

 Each divorce case and situation is unique to that person.
 Your relative may have had a terrible experience, but that doesn’t mean yours will be the same.
 You may have some preconceived notions about what divorce entails, whether it’s from movies and TV or personal stories.

 Divorce affects your future and your family.
 Because of this, you should learn about property division, alimony, child custody, and child support.
 The more you educate yourself, the better you’ll discuss your goals with your attorney.